Drugs and Other Mind Thrashers

 Meth: street name for methamphetamine

-Methamphetamine: Highly addictive, a white crystalline derivative from amphetamine used in the form of its hydrochloride as a drug with stronger stimulating action than amphetamine, about twice as strong as Dexedrine.
-For more information, click here.
+Methamphetamine: Illegal in U.S.; highly addictive, a white crystalline derivative from amphetamine used in the form of its hydrochloride as a drug with stronger stimulating action than amphetamine, about twice as strong as Dexedrine.
+For more information, including detection and curing, click here.

 Methcathinone: